EPIC-guide/epic-guide.github.io/_life/culture.md

 Sunday is a rest day in Switzerland.
 That means that most supermarkets & shops are closed.
 There are still gas stations and small family-run shops open or supermarkets in train stations.

-Your neighbours will expect you not to do the laundry, use the vacuum cleaner, throw out the glass bin, or drill holes into your walls on Sundays.
+Your neighbors will expect you not to do the laundry, use the vacuum cleaner, throw out the glass bin, or drill holes into your walls on Sundays.
 It's OK to still do it once in a while, but at least try to do it in the afternoon rather than the morning.